likhithananda/fourcast_agents/EXPLANATION.md

 4. Once all the questions are answered, the loop stores your response and triggers the evaluation_agent which provides a score and a review.

+### Limitations
+- Edge Cases: doesn't work well for weird/ vague inputs.
+- Evaluation loop execution: sometimes fails to capture the user's responses from the state.

 ### sample outputs
 #### Snippet of Instructor's Class Session
 ![sample instructor session](images/snippet_of_instructor.png)